About Us

 - The NSHQ Commander is dual-hatted as the Special Operations Advisor (SOFAD) to SACEUR.

-- Twenty-six NATO member countries and four partners (Austria, Finland, Ireland, and Sweden) are represented among the 200-plus headquarters staff.
+- Twenty-seven NATO member countries and three partners (Austria, Ireland, and Sweden) are represented among the 200-plus headquarters staff.

 - The SOF of NATO are organized in a manner with land, maritime and air units to allow Allies and partners to coherently and efficiently act together to achieve tactical, operational, and strategic objectives.